silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

  * `MyRecord` table: Contains staged data
  * `MyRecord_Live` table: Contains live data
- * `MyRecord_versions` table: Contains a version history (new record created on each save)
+ * `MyRecord_Versions` table: Contains a version history (new record created on each save)

 Similarly, any subclass you create on top of a versioned base will trigger the creation of additional tables, which are automatically joined as required:

  * `MyRecordSubclass` table: Contains only staged data for subclass columns
  * `MyRecordSubclass_Live` table: Contains only live data for subclass columns
- * `MyRecordSubclass_versions` table: Contains only version history for subclass columns
+ * `MyRecordSubclass_Versions` table: Contains only version history for subclass columns

 ## Usage